!

 • More About Peregrine Falcons

-Peregrine Falcons are the world’s fastest animal, diving at speeds of over 200 miles per hour!
+Peregrine Falcons are the world’s fastest animal, capable of diving at speeds of over 200 miles per hour!
 These fierce birds of prey grow quickly, too.
-Peregrine Falcons nest on cliffs or ledges of tall buildings (like University of Pittsburgh’s Cathedral of Learning) where they lay a group of 2 to 5 eggs (called a “clutch”), in a bowl-shaped depression in gravel.
+Peregrine Falcons nest on cliffs or ledges of tall buildings where they lay a group of up to four called a “clutch”, in a bowl-shaped depression in gravel.

-The female Peregrine incubates the eggs for about a month, sitting on them to keep them warm, and when the chicks hatch, they are small, nearly featherless, and very dependent on their parents.
+The female Peregrine incubates the eggs for about a month, sitting on them to keep them warm.
+During this time, the male brings food for the female – ensuring that she stays with the eggs to keep them warm.
+When the chicks hatch, they are small, nearly featherless, and very dependent on their parents.
 But, they mature very quickly, and within a week of hatching they nearly double their size!
 Within a month, they go from having soft, downy white feathers to dark brown feathers, or plumage.
 By around 5 weeks old, they are ready to fledge the nest!
 Peregrine Falcons stay with their parents through the beginning of summer, learning to hunt and navigate their world.

 In The News